Our Upcoming Events

 Traffic Operations Section

-Under the command of Lieutenant Pete Lau, the Traffic Operations Section (TOS) focuses on vehicle enforcement and traffic safety.
-The TOS provides support to area commanders through traffic enforcement (motor vehicle violations and DUI checkpoints), traffic investigations, and vehicle abatement.
-The TOS receives traffic concerns from a variety of sources, including community members, accident data, and officer observations.
+Under the command of Lieutenant Peter Lau, the Traffic Operations Section focuses on vehicle enforcement and traffic safety.
+Traffic Operations provides support to area commanders through traffic enforcement (motor vehicle violations and DUI checkpoints), traffic investigations, and vehicle abatement (see Vehicle Services for more details).
+Traffic Operations receives traffic concerns from a variety of sources, including community members, accident data, and officer observations.
 In 2012, the City’s Parking Enforcement was moved to Departmental authority and placed under the Traffic Operations Section.